GurramShivaPrasad/Smartbridge-Project/README.md

 This project is licensed under the MIT License.

 ---

-A machine learning–powered web application for real-time, non-invasive prediction of liver cirrhosis using clinical and laboratory data.
+> machine learning–powered web application designed to predict liver cirrhosis in real time using clinical and laboratory data,fast,and accurate tool to support early diagnosis and improve patient outcomesand health.